 NB: the examples in this chapter are meant to illustrate the consistency and readability problems that arise during API development.
 We do not provide specific advice on designing REST APIs (such advice will be given in the corresponding section of this book) or programming languages' standard libraries.
-The focus is o the idea, not specific syntax.
+The focus is 0 the idea, not specific syntax.

-An important assertion at number 0:
+An important assertion number one:

-0. Rules Must Not Be Applied Unthinkingly
+1. Rules Must Not Be Applied Unthinkingly